Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 4. Implement a public void method that reporesents your test.
 5. Put a ```[Test]``` attribute on top of the method that represents your test.
 6. Put a ```[Description("...")]``` attribute on top of the method and briefly describe the test purpose.
 7. Implement the test.
-The Implementation is identical to that of an unit test (except that you have everything at your disposal as you would in a Sitefinity page)
+The Implementation is identical to that of an unit test (except that you have everything at your disposal as you would in a Sitefinity CMS page)
 8. You can use ```[FixtureSetUp]``` and ```[FixtureTearDown]``` attribute to mark methods to be executed at the beginning of a fixture test case execution and at the end.
 Both methods are optional and are allowed only once per class.
 If ```[FixtureSetUp]``` invocation fails, no test case are executed and they are all marked as failures.
 If ```[FixtureTearDown]``` invocation fails again all tests are marked as failures.